quinnkeast/product-language-framework/docs/style-and-mechanics.md

 </Usage>
 ```

-When writing in German, Swedish, and Dutch, numbers over 3 digits get a period.
+When writing in languages like German, Swedish, and Dutch, numbers over 3 digits get a period.

 ```usage
 <Usage type="yes">